wombats-writing-code/crosslinks-js/README.md

 app/modules/common/models/subject.js
 ```

-### What to do if you don't want to manage your own database
+### What to do if you don't want to manage your own backend and/or database
 You can email us, the authors of this codebase, [Karen E. Willcox](http://kiwi.mit.edu) and Luwen Huang at [kwillcox.mit.edu].
 We'll put you in touch with our friends at MIT SEI, who managed our database and backend for us.
 They're really nice and might help you out.